DOT Card / Medical Information / Intrastate Waiver

 Salt Lake City UT 84114-4501

-Before sending the card and form make sure everything is filled out correctly.
+Before sending the DOT card and the self-certification form, ensure everything is filled out correctly.

 DOT card must include: